privacyguides/privacyguides.org/docs/passwords.md

 Additionally, there is an offline-only version offered: [Strongbox Zero](https://apps.apple.com/app/id1581589638).
 This version is stripped down in an attempt to reduce attack surface.

-### Command-line

-These products are minimal password managers that can be used within scripting applications.

-#### gopass
+### gopass (CLI)

 <div class="admonition recommendation" markdown>

 ![gopass logo](assets/img/password-management/gopass.svg){ align=right }

-**gopass** is a password manager for the command line written in Go.
-It works on all major desktop and server operating systems (Linux, macOS, BSD, Windows).
+**gopass** is a minimal password manager for the command line written in Go.
+It can be used within scripting applications and works on all major desktop and server operating systems (Linux, macOS, BSD, Windows).

 [:octicons-home-16: Homepage](https://gopass.pw){ .md-button .md-button--primary }
 [:octicons-info-16:](https://github.com/gopasspw/gopass/tree/master/docs){ .card-link title=Documentation}